How Much Compensation Can I Claim For A Needlestick Injury?

 - General Damages: you can claim general damages in order to compensate you for the hardships, pain, and mental anguish you must have endured as a result of the injury.
 These factors are often difficult to quantify monetarily.

-- Care Claims: in situations where help is needed as a result of the injury, the expenses of hiring such a person can be claimed as part of the compensation process.
+- Care Claims: in situations where help is needed due to the injury, the expenses of hiring such a person can be claimed as part of the compensation process.

 - Loss of Earnings: if you have needed to take time away from work or your ability to work has been restricted by the injury, then you may be able to claim the value of the lost earnings as part of your compensation.

-- Medical Expenses: it is likely that needlestick injuries will need medical treatment and – should these prove expensive – you can claim these expenses back, including private healthcare, should it be required.
+- Medical Expenses: needlestick injuries will likely need medical treatment and – should these prove expensive – you can claim these expenses back, including private healthcare, should it be required.

 It should be noted that the needlestick injury claim value will largely depend on the severity of the injury, though this should not limit your scope when seeking compensation.